 Danner Men’s 600 Boots – Same boot for men.

 Columbia Women’s Newton Ridge Boots – They look like Danner boots for half the price.
-Good traction and lightweight but they don’t last as long as the Danner boots.
+Good traction and are lightweight but they don’t last as long as the Danner boots.

 Columbia Men’s Newton Ridge Boots – Same boot for men.